yireo-training/Yireo_React/README.md

     yarn dev

+Alternatively, you can also copy the 2 files to another folder and use the `MAGENTO_ROOT` variable:

+    MAGENTO_ROOT=/var/www/html yarn dev

 ### Usage
 This module has no real functionality.
 It is only offering configuration files for other React modules.